 Sticky Wicket adds a strong silence effect whilst rooting an enemy hero, which can be crucial for killing a trapped target, for example if you manage to trap an enemy healer.
 It also works great if you trap enemy hero divers or tanks, as some heroes are able to get out of root, they cannot do so while silenced.

 Bogged Down adds more value to displacing enemy heroes as the slow lasts for a good amount and your allies get more time to bog down the displaced enemy hero.

 Level 10 Talents for Junkrat

 Create a motorized bomb with 530 (+4% per level) Health that lasts 15 seconds.
 While active, Junkrat is immobile but gains control of RIP-Tire's movement.

-RIP-Tire can be reactivated to detonate immediately, knocking nearby enemies back and dealing 475 (+4% per level), 625 (+4% per level), or 775 (+4% per level) damage to enemies depending on how close they are to the center of the blast (with the highest amount near the center).
+RIP-Tire can be reactivated to detonate immediately, knocking nearby enemies back and dealing 720 (+4% per level) damage to enemies near the center gradually reduced to 445 (+4% per level) to enemies on the edge.

 After 1.25 seconds, Junkrat launches into the air.
 While in the air, he can steer the landing location by moving.

-After 3.75 seconds, Junkrat lands, dealing 750 (+4% per level) damage to nearby enemies and activating Total Mayhem.
-5 seconds after landing, Junkrat reappears at the Altar and gains 150% additional Movement Speed until dismounted.
+After 3.75 seconds, Junkrat lands, dealing 935 (+4% per level) damage to nearby enemies and activating Total Mayhem.
+5 seconds after landing, Junkrat reappears at the Hall of Storms and gains 150% additional Movement Speed until dismounted.